typisttech/wp-password-argon-two-env/README.md

 ## Developing

-To setup a developer workable version you should run these commands:
+To set up a developer workable version you should run these commands:

 ```bash
 $ composer create-project --keep-vcs --no-install typisttech/wp-password-argon-two-env:dev-master